 Goal 1: Prospecting Goal

 Hands down, the most successful financial professionals establish a yearly prospecting goal.
 In other words, they identify the total number of new prospects they’d like to get in front of this year.
 To accomplish this goal, you need to plan out your prospecting activities and set aside a realistic budget and follow-through.
 You can accomplish this plan on your own, but maybe it’s something you should be delegating to your assistant.
-If you think you can’t afford to hire an assistant, click here to learn the real truth behind one of the most value members you should have on your team.
+If you think you can’t afford to hire an assistant, click here to learn the real truth behind one of the most valuable members you should have on your team.

 It’s also important to leverage a prospecting program that has already produced results in the real world.
 There are many organizations and consultants out there ready to separate you from your hard-earned money on a program that just doesn’t work, so be sure to look at a prospecting program that has been vetted and can produce meaningful results.
 What do meaningful results mean?
 That really depends, but a benchmark you should be shooting for is 20 buying units (couples or head-of-household) per prospecting event.
 If you conduct just 1 prospecting event per month, your prospecting goal would be 120 units.
 At two prospecting events per month, that would lead to 240 units, but that only gets you so far, you need a lead conversion goal.